 So if you are of the American persuasion, you’ll be used to buying your eggs from a refrigerated section.
-Americans do this because their eggs (if they come from a farm with a certain amount of chickens) are legally required to be washed before they are sold – and as Americans like to do, they wash them with chlorine (just like their chicken – thats why its banned in Europe).
-The washing process kills of some of the salmonella that might be sticking to those eggs.
+Americans do this because their eggs (if they come from a farm with a certain amount of chickens) are legally required to be washed before they are sold – and as Americans like to do, they wash them with chlorine (similar to their chicken – thats why the sale of it is banned in Europe).
+The washing process kills some of the salmonella that might be sticking to those eggs.

 The rudimentary cleaning aspect is then taken care of throughout the supply chain process, hence why you might often find feathers and dirt still attached to some eggs when you buy them.
 With the protective layer still attached to the egg, you don’t need to refrigerate them.
 The number of egg related Salmonella cases is about the same in the US and Germany – so each to their own.

 Heres another fun fact: Did you know Berlins shortest street – the Eiergasse (Literally Egg-Alley) is 266 eggs long and dates back to the 12th Century?

 So why bother dying hard-boiled eggs in various colors if they aren’t meant for easter?

 So those hard-boiled german supermarket eggs are dyed in various colors for an “ingenious” reason.
 They arent colored just because they look pretty and they can sell a truckload more during easter – but because the thick coloring actually contains a natural resin which forms a protective coating around the hard-boiled egg – preserving it up to three months(!).
 Admit it – now that you know, you can’t unsee them when you pass by them in the supermarket.

 Why don’t german supermarkets label the hard-boiled eggs in some way other than coloring them?